tislib/blog/posts/rest-api/best-practices/index.md

 When to use nested resource?

-1. If nested resource can be created/updated/queried only if you have information about parent, like you cannot do anything in orders without knowing which user is it related
+1. If nested resource can be created/updated/queried only if you have information about its parent
-2. If you want to do operation on resource without knowing or having its parent, in that case nested resources are not correct choice
+2. Sub resource is logically related to its parent

 ### Convert Actions to *Resources* or *Fields*